frankfarach/templateR/README.md

 This isn't an R package or anything fancy like that; I'm just making available something I created to save myself time.
-I wanted the simplicity of being able to just clone a repo and automatically have the default structure and RStudio project that I always work with when I start a new analysis project in R.
+I wanted the simplicity of being able to just clone a repo and automatically have, in a version-controlled directory, the default structure and RStudio project that I always work with when I start a new analysis project in R.

 You must have the ProjectTemplate R package [installed](http://projecttemplate.net/installing.html) and, optionally,